roshanshetty2816/lmsbackend/README.md

 </pre>

 ### Other Features
+- OAuth2.0 Google SignIn
-Everyday at 10:00am, the server automatically sends reminder emails to all library users who have books due.
+- Everyday at 10:00am, the server automatically sends reminder emails to all library users who have books due.

 ### General
 This frontend of this website is hosted on Netlify and backend is hosted on Adaptable.